January 30, May 31, September 30

 God’s will can be described as a “continuous self-giving in love”.
 While ever we are moving in harmony with this self-giving love, we are ‘doing God’s will’.
 It is a great challenge for us to live and move in this harmony because of our attachment.
 Many times, in the experience of life and relationship, we discover that to do our own will is not the loving thing – both for ourselves and for others.

 In and with our desiring there can be legitimate needs.
 The sooner we can see and experience what self-giving in love is, the sooner we are able to discern between what is genuine need and what is want (desire).
-When we experience what real love is, there is also the opportunity to grow in harmony with it.
+When we experience what real love is, there is also the opportunity to be in harmony with it.

 Jesus teaches us what real love is.
 To say “I have come not to do my own will, but the will of the One who sent me” is to say I am here to be loving and nothing else.
 True fulfilment in life is the living of a loving life, no matter the cost.